 Mr. Osteen was admitted to the Florida Bar in 2014 after earning his Juris Doctorate degree from the Florida State University College of Law.
 He also obtained a Bachelor of Science degree in Business Management from Florida State.
 During his undergraduate career, Mr. Osteen played defensive end for the Florida State University football team.

-Mr. Osteen grew up in Oxford, Florida.
-He resides in the Southside area with his dog, Rambo.
+Mr. Osteen is a native Floridian, growing up in Oxford, Florida.
+He resides in the Mandarin area with his dog, Rambo.
 In his downtime, he likes to hunt, fish, travel, golf, and workout.

 Bar and Court Admissions

 - U.S. District Court, Middle District of Florida